aakpat6/gs-style-guide/md/htmlcss.md

 ----

 #### Protocols
 Never specify a protocol when using resources.
-This enables compatibility with both `http:` and `https:`, as well as prevents small bugs and offers small performance increases.
+This enables compatibility with both `http` and `https`, as well as prevents small bugs and offers small performance increases.
 ```html
 <!-- GOOD -->
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>